Characters of the Metroid series: Metroids

-The Metroids (メトロイド) are floating, parasitic jellyfish-like organisms with tripartite nuclei.
-They are capable of siphoning an undetectable life energy from any life form, generally causing the death of the victim in the process.
+The Metroids (メトロイド) are floating, predatory jellyfish-like organisms with tripartite nuclei and the titular characters of the series.
+They are capable of siphoning an undetectable life energy from any life form, generally causing Samus's health to rapidly decrease.
 Created by the Chozo as a type of bioweapon in order to combat the more dangerous X Parasites, they are one of the primary plot points in the Metroid games as Samus either fights them or tries to prevent the Space Pirates or Galactic Federation from harnessing their powers for evil.